acastkat/acastkat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Valkimia on some Projects using Angular.
+ 🔭 I’m currently working as a UX/UI Designer at Accenture.
+      In previous jobs I've worked as a UX/UI Designer and as FullStack Developer using Angular.
-- 🌱 I’m currently learning ...
+- 🌱 I’m i enjoy being in constant learning ...
 - 👯 I’m looking to collaborate on new projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...